4 Perks that Jobs Offer And What They Tell You

 If they mention outings like this, check if they’re optional!
 Team trips can be fun, the uptick of companies that make a point to visit pubs after work is a testament to that, but not when everyone feels like they have to be there.

 There is never really such thing as a free lunch

 Everyone loves free food.
 How many times have you gone to an event you weren’t keen on because somewhere in the small print it mentioned the possibility of food?

 There’s a reason the old adage of ‘no such thing as a free lunch’ is as true as ever.
 A lot of companies have started offering and advertising free meals, whether they have a deal with a local eatery, comped lunch receipts, or in-house caterers.
 Take advantage of them if you can (you’ll be surprised how much money you’ll save if you math it out, even if there is a spending limit attached), but don’t be caught out.
 Check if there are any strings attached.

 For example, if you’re only allowed a free dinner in the early evening, the connotation is that you’ll be expected to stick around and work in the office during those evenings.

-The only person who can decide what you need from a job is you.
-There may be a myriad of perks that would sell you on a job, from flexible working, to discounts at local businesses.
+Ultimately, the only person who can decide if the perks that jobs offer are worth it is you.
+There may be a myriad of perks that would sell you on a job, from flexible working to discounts at local businesses.
 But make sure you’re not swept off your feet by something that’s too good to be true.
 Don’t be afraid to ask questions about the practicalities.